Samsung/Tizen.NET/_posts/2019-06-13-Using-Tizen-NET-Sdk-as-SDK-style.md

 ![example2](https://user-images.githubusercontent.com/1029205/59406973-d2cc9f80-8dea-11e9-9b1c-655347fb3806.png)

-## Migration from the old way
+## Manual migration
-If you are using the `Tizen.NET.Sdk` in a `PackageReference` style, you can migrate your .csproj file manually as shown below:
+If you are using the `Tizen.NET.Sdk` in a `PackageReference` style, you can migrate your .csproj file manually, as shown below:
 ```diff
 - <Project Sdk="Microsoft.NET.Sdk">
 + <Project Sdk="Tizen.NET.Sdk/1.0.3">